Edinburgh Travel - Car Hire, Cycling, Buses & Trains

 Buses are plentiful in Edinburgh and operate all over the city, with Lothian Buses and First Scotland East being the largest and most visible operators offering local services, day and night.

 Lothian Buses are arguably a more economical way to get around Edinburgh, with all day passes costing just £4 for adults and £2 for children.
 They also offer special tours and airport shuttle services.
 The website has excellent journey planners to help you navigate the city in the quickest and easiest routes.

 Other coach companies such as Scottish Citylink and Stagecoach provide well-developed inter-city bus services to London and other UK destinations.
-The main bus terminal for travel to other cities is Edinburgh Bus Station, located at St. Andrew's Square in the city centre.
+The main bus terminal for travel to other cities is Edinburgh Bus Station, located on Elder Street in the city centre.

 Whilst there is a wide range of ticketing options designed to make life easier for commuters, don’t forget if you're going to use cash to buy a ticket make sure it's the exact amount as drivers can't give change.

 As home to the UK's second-largest rail station, Waverley, Edinburgh is well known for its mainline inter-city services to Glasgow and the north, as well as its popular 'East-Coast' route to towns and cities to the south such as Newcastle, York, Leeds, Peterborough and London.

 Train services are well organised and provided by several rail companies including Virgin and Scotrail.
 You’re most likely to be travelling on Scotrail trains if you’re just travelling within Scotland, especially if you’re travelling to the more rural destinations in the Scottish Highlands.
 They do also have a busy route between Edinburgh and Glasgow though.